mandeepcodetechniq/iOS-game-Tutorial/README.md

 3. Multiply that unit vector by a large number to get a far away point that goes beyond the screen Luckily we have our helper file to assist us in this endeavor, so we will just call the function that calculates the point for us.
 Make sure you understand the math behind it though!

+**NOTE: Helper file is located in the folder you downloaded ealier under the "helpers" folder, drag and drop the "helpers" folder into the project and select copy items if necessary**

-Here's an image to explain the math a bit
+Here's an image to explain the math behind the laser ball shooting mechanism:

 <img src="https://github.com/PhaelIshall/iOS-game-Tutorial/blob/master/images/math.png">